amirmvahed/introduction-to-next-js/lessons/03-routing/D-dynamic-Routes.md

 The key takeaway from this section is that it is possible to create nested dynamic routes by having dynamic segments in the folder names.

+> 💻 <a href="https://github.com/amirmvahed/next-dk-code/tree/03-dynamic-routes/app" target="_blank">Click here to watch state of project.</a>